MozillaReality/WebXR-emulator-extension/README.md

 ![Virtual controller](./screenshots/virtual-controller.gif)

+## Browsers

+We test this project on the latest desktop Firefox/Chrome.
+[Bug reports from other platforms are very welcome.](https://github.com/MozillaReality/WebXR-emulator-extension/issues)

 ## Install

 Download this project and install extension to your browser.
 This extension is in development.
 I recommend temporary/Developer mode installation.